PraveenAShukla/PraveenAShukla.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Praveen Shukla—an AI Engineering undergrad at MBZUAI in Abu Dhabi.
-I work on graph deep learning, LLM agents, and healthcare AI, aiming to build ML systems that reason over real-world data and stay useful in production.
+Hi, I'm Praveen Shukla—an AI Engineering undergrad at MBZUAI in Abu Dhabi, building intelligent systems that reason, learn, and assist humans on real-world scientific and societal challenges.
+I work at the intersection of graph deep learning, LLM agents, healthcare AI, and fairness, aiming to create AI co-scientists that push the boundaries of discovery and impact.

 What I’m working on
 ------